 But wait, there’s still more on bark scorpion!

 11.)
 The last known death to occur from an Arizona bark scorpion sting was in 1948.

 12.)
-Females give birth to 20 – 30 live young that migrate onto their mother’s back for a week or two, till they molt a couple times; in order to gain their hardened exoskeleton.
+Females give birth to 20 – 30 live young that migrate onto their mother’s back for a week or 2, till they molt a couple times; in order to gain their hardened exoskeleton.
 Then they leave or risk being eaten by mom.
 Mother of the year, eh?

 Did you know…?